 Assisted living communities and memory care communities differ in important ways.

-Residents in assisted living arrangements maintain cognitive independence.
+Residents in memory care arrangements maintain cognitive independence.
 While they may need physical assistance with the activities of daily living such as bathing and dressing, they are able to make decisions for themselves.